RoamGuru Roam Guru

 Sweet Valencia

 Fartons: Elongated, sugar-dusted pastries designed specifically for dipping in horchata.
-Light, sweet, and addictive.
+Light, sweet, and addictive in the way that things designed by a thousand years of tradition tend to be.

 Find them at: Any horchatería, or Horno de San Onofre in Mercado de Colón (€3 for 4)

 Tarta de Coca: A flat, sweet pastry topped with pine nuts and candied fruit.
-The Valencian answer to focaccia, but sweet.
+The Valencian answer to focaccia, but sweet and eaten for breakfast with coffee.

 Try it at: Horno de San Onofre (€4 per slice)